Why trade Airbnb's IPO with IG Bank?

 Who are Airbnb’s current investors?

-Airbnb’s current investors are CapitalG, TCV, FirstMark, Sequoia Capital, and dozens of other notable individuals and businesses.
-In total it has 53 investors, of which 12 are lead investors and from which it has raised $4.4 billion in funding.
-Manhattan Venture Partners and K3 Ventures are the most recent Airbnb financiers.
+Airbnb’s current investors are Silver Lake, Sixth Street, CapitalG, TCV, FirstMark, Sequoia Capital, and dozens of other notable individuals and businesses.
+In total it has 57 investors, of which 14 are lead investors and from which it has raised $5.4 billion in funding.
+Silver Lake and Sixth Street are the most recent Airbnb financiers.

 What’s the outlook for Airbnb?